flapedriza/officebot/docs/actions.md

     * bring lunch: Set the given date's PersonAttendance brought_lunch to true
     * eat out: Set the given date's PersonAttendance lunch_outside to true
     * be in for beers: Set the given date's PersonAttendance in_for_beers to true
+  * `^I will (not )?([a-z ]+) tomorrow$`
+    * not go to the office: Delete the PersonAttendance for the given date
+    * not bring lunch: Set the given date's PersonAttendance brought_lunch to false
+    * not eat out: Set the given date's PersonAttendance lunch_outside to false
+    * not be in for beers: Set the given date's PersonAttendance in_for_beers to false
+    * go to the office: Create a PersonAttendance for the given date
+    * bring lunch: Set the given date's PersonAttendance brought_lunch to true
+    * eat out: Set the given date's PersonAttendance lunch_outside to true
+    * be in for beers: Set the given date's PersonAttendance in_for_beers to true

 * In private conversation (only for admins):
   * `^Delete ([a-z]+)$`: Delete Person from database